A Generalized Richardson Number Diagnostic for Turbulence in the Free Atmosphere: Derivation of the new Richardson number

+where $g$ is the gravitational acceleration, $\overline{\theta}$ is the mean potential temperature, $\delta_{i3}$ is the Kronecker delta, $\overline{\rho}$ is the mean density, and $\varepsilon$ is the viscous dissipation rate.
+The terms on the right-hand side represent, respectively, buoyancy production/destruction, shear production, turbulent transport, pressure correlation, and viscous dissipation of TKE \citep{Stull1988}.

-The most important terms in the TKE budget equation \eqref{eq:9} that directly govern the generation or suppression of turbulence---and that will be used in the derivation of the new Richardson number---are the buoyant production (or consumption) term and the mechanical (shear) production terms.
+The terms on the right-hand side of \eqref{eq:tke} that directly govern the generation or suppression of turbulence --- and that will be used in the derivation of $Ri_{\mathrm{new}}$ --- are the buoyancy term and the shear production term.

-The buoyancy term ($B$) is defined as
+The buoyancy term $B$ is defined as

-which represents either the production or suppression of turbulence.
-It is positive when $\overline{w'\theta'} > 0$ (unstable stratification, turbulence generation) and negative when $\overline{w'\theta'} < 0$ (stable stratification, suppression of turbulence, which is typical of the free atmosphere outside regions of deep convection).
+which is positive under unstable stratification ($\overline{w'\theta'} > 0$, turbulence generation) and negative under stable stratification ($\overline{w'\theta'} < 0$, turbulence suppression), the latter being typical of the free atmosphere outside regions of deep convection.